9 Measurable Metrics for Evaluating Your SEO’s Effectiveness

 - Quality inbound link count

 Metrics provide an invaluable tool to learn what’s working—and what isn’t.
-The data are important to identifying your SEO effectiveness.
+The data is important when it comes to identifying your SEO effectiveness.
 When you’ve invested significant capital into developing strong SEO, it’s just good business sense to check its metrics regularly, with a weekly, monthly, and annual tracking schedule, and make adjustments as needed.
 Metrics aren’t glamorous—but they do save time and money on investments that have a poor return.